These tips for picking art for your home were updated February 2019

-Where to Buy Affordable Art: 12 Tips to Build your Art Collection on a Budget
+How to Pick Art: 11 Tips to Build your Art Collection on a Budget

-Affordable Art Tip #1 : Peruse Blogs (that should be easy!)
+Affordable Art Tip #1 : Peruse Instagram, Magazines and Blogs

-Start simple: peruse blogs, online magazines, and home tours.
-That is where I’ve found a ton of my favorite art, or sources that led me to my favorites (see the bottom of this post for a list of my favorite resources!).
-The picture above is from Alaina Kaczmarski’s home tour on The Everygirl.
+Start simple: peruse blogs, online magazines, home tours, and especially Instagram.
+That is where I’ve found a ton of my favorite art, or sources that led me to my favorites (see the bottom of this post for a few favorite resources!).

 Collect from different sources so that your collection looks eclectic and unstudied/unstaged.
 If you buy from all one resource, your collection can look flat – mixing is the best way to achieve a more effortless, stylish vibe.
 Don’t forget that you can (and should!) frame unconventional items like postcards, greeting cards, even a cutout ad from a magazine (talk about budget-friendly!)
 In the above photo from her Instagram, you can see that Sarah Tolzman framed vintage Kate Spade ads and hung them over her bar (mixed with inexpensive affordable art from her print shop) – and I think we can all agree it looks absolutely perfect.
 If you feel like it, peruse flea markets and thrift stores to find vintage prints for a steal.
 And side note: You can get frames just like those at places like Pottery Barn, West Elm, and Ikea, for not a lot of money.